Citing commissioner

 Teams may bring offences to the attention of the citing commissioner for review.
-The citing commissioner may cite a player even if the referee has already dealt with the issue (except where the player has been Ordered Off).
-Where there is no Citing Commissioner appointed, each team participating in a Match, or any of its authorised officials, or its Union, may cite:
+The citing commissioner may cite a player even if the referee has already dealt with the issue (except where he has ordered a player from the field).
+When there is no citing commissioner, the teams participating in the match have the right to cite players, but may only cite a player for an infringement which the match officials have not dealt with.

-(i) a Player(s) for an act(s) of alleged Foul Play committed during that Match provided that such act(s) have not been detected by the Match Officials;